StewieCho/test/q.md

 - **IP**

 ### Default Gateway
-the router for the subnetwork you're on looking for target in local network, if it is not there, then ask the default gatewary to find target (maybe outside)
+when looking for target in local network, if it is not there, then ask the default gateway to find target (maybe outside)

 ### Subnet Mask
 it tells what part of IP adress is the network identifier or device identifier.